jacksonrakena/infrastructure/README.md

 - [x] Vaultwarden (https://vault.rakena.co.nz)
 - [x] Jacksonbot (https://github.com/jacksonrakena/jacksonbot)
 - [x] Gradekeeper API server (https://github.com/gradekeeper/server)

-**Future**
 - [x] Use Kustomize
   - [x] Investigate using configMapGenerator and secretMapGenerator
 - [ ] Investigate using Helm

 ## Production overview (`/production`)
 The production stack performs the following:
-1. Tags all resources with the `production` namespace.
+1. Tags all resources with the `prod2` namespace.
-2. Tags all resources with `author=jacksonrakena` and `release=production` metdata.
-3. Imports the production NGINX controller from `/production/nginx`
-4. Loads certificates from `/production/secrets/`
-5. Loads other secrets from `/production/secrets/`
-6. Imports the main generic app stack from `/stack`
-7. Loads the production ingress table.

-### NGINX controller (`/production/nginx`)
-- Installs the NGINX Ingress controller from a remote source.
-- Update this file to update the NGINX Ingress controller version.
-- `nlb-patch` patches the controller to request a Network Load Balancer from Oracle instead of a Load Balancer (it's cheaper)
+2. Configures Traefik (`/production/traefik/`):
+   1. Creates service accounts, roles, and bindings.
+   2. Creates a Traefik deployment configured solely to run on port 443. (`/production/traefik/02-traefik.yml`)
+   3. Creates a `LoadBalancer` service configured to an Oracle Cloud Network Load Balancer, and exposes port 443 to the Traefik deployment
       - Given that NGINX natively can perform the same tasks of the regular Load Balancer (TLS termination, virtual hosts, native load-balancing), there is no reason to use the regular (HTTP) Load Balancer over the Network Load Balancer.
       - Using the Network Load Balancer also allows us to receive and handle non-HTTP connections over our ingress, in the future.
       - This file must be updated if the claimed IP address changes.
       - This file also adjusts the cluster traffic policy to fix an issue where the Load Balancer couldn't reach nodes in the cluster.
+3. Loads certificates from `/production/secrets/`
+4. Loads other secrets from `/production/secrets/`
+5. Imports the main generic app stack from `/stack`
+6. Loads the production ingress table. (`/production/ingress.yml`)

 ### Secrets (`/production/secrets`)
 This directory contains production-level secrets that the stack depends on.
 These secrets are excluded for security reasons.